-Lifetime Loans, despite being relatively well-known and accepted in Anglosaxon countries for decades, are only just getting started in Spain.
+Lifetime Loans (or hipoteca inversa in Spanish), despite being relatively well-known and accepted in Anglosaxon countries for decades, are only just getting started in Spain.
 Back in 2006, acting on behalf of a foreign lender, I was one of the first lawyers to formally introduce them.

 By Raymundo Larraín Nesbitt